 This was one of the only interactive brand guidelines examples that I saw, but I think it’s extremely helpful.
 I hope more companies will follow their lead and make the guides more interactive for everyone.

-Social media brand guidelines examples
+Social media brand guidelines templates

 This section is a little different than the others, but it still has a lot of great brand guidelines examples.